 Slack Alternatives Upgrade Team Collaboration

 While Slack may be the right team communication tool for many companies, others need more features than what Slack currently offers.
-We’ve found that most teams use Slack in addition to one or more of the options we’ve covered in this guide.
+We’ve found that most teams use Slack in addition to one or more of the options we’ve covered in this guide, due to some reason such as the number of Slack integrations.

 When making your final decision, understand the integrations that each of these tools allows for.
 You’ll need to ensure that they’ll work with the apps and software you’ve come to rely on (and that your team feels comfortable with.)